FancyThemes/wp-advanced-excerpt/readme.txt

 * Improvement: Several UI elements have be reworded and styled differently to improve user experience
 * Fix: Now works with themes using `the_content()` on archive pages (i.e. WordPress default themes and others)
 * Fix: Notices/warning were appearing when the options were saved while having a checkbox option unchecked
-* Fix: The "Read More" link was being incorrectly appended into certain HTML tags, e.g. <table>, <ul>
+* Fix: The "Read More" link was being incorrectly appended into certain HTML tags, e.g. table tags and list tags

 = 4.1 =
 * Fix: Template function with custom options works again